 KUDOS Classically beautiful.
 Solid construction.
 Sweet clean tones.

-CONCERNS Pickups a bit harsh sounding for modern overdrive/
+CONCERNS Pickups a bit harsh sounding for modern overdrive/ distortion tones.

 KUDOS Great playing neck.
 Great tones—especially overdriven sounds.
 Solid construction.

 This guitar has great vintage vibe, but it can also deliver the goods for modern music.
 The clean tones are bright, articulate, and very present without being brittle or too edgy.
 Unlike the period-accurate pickups on the ’56 Strat, the ’59-era models can drive an amp into a sweet and tasty overdrive—provided the guitar’s Volume knob is almost dimed and your pick attack is heavy.
 The very cool thing is that even when overdriving an amp, all the notes in a strummed chord ring with near-perfect clarity.
 Only a slight hint of flabbiness on the lowest notes of the sixth string is evident.
 The excellent note definition ensures that even super-saturated, 2012-era shredders can wield this 1959 homage with confidence.
 While I must confess I prefer rosewood fretboards because of the feel, I enjoyed working this maple ’board and D-shape neck very much.
 Playability is easy and comfortable.
 In fact, for this model, the factory setup was spot on.
 Like the other guitars in the American Vintage Series, construction is solid, fret dressing is excellent, and the finish is flawless.
 Although the Tone controls were not functioning on our test model, the ’59 Stratocaster offers a vast tonal topography that can well serve myriad styles and players.

 KUDOS Great clean and distorted tones.
 Solid construction.